Design for manufacture and product testing

 Product Development / Evaluation

-Once a product is considered suitable for injection moulding, blow moulding, or a variety of alternatives, our next considerations for the client are based on the following:
+Once a product is deemed appropriate for injection moulding, blow moulding, or various other methods, our subsequent considerations for the client focus on the following:

 drawing showing stress in load test results